Mansfield teen in GB beauty contest organises dog walk to help seriously ill children

 Thirteen-year-old Lacey Lane from Chatsworth Drive was “thrilled” when she heard recently she had been selected in the Miss Teen GB contest.

-As her charity, she decided to support the Together for Short Lives, and has now organised a 6k (4.5 mile) sponsored dog walk on Sunday, May 8.
+As her charity, she decided to support the Together for Short Lives, and has organised a 6k (about four miles) sponsored dog walk on Sunday, May 8.

 The Together for Short Lives charity supports children coping with life limiting illness, many have complex conditions and need specialist care 24 hours a day, seven days a week.